-This three-part miniseries by comic royalty Grant Morrison and Frank Quitely tells the story of three animals who have been altered by the government to become killing machines.
+This three-part miniseries by comic book royalty Grant Morrison and Frank Quitely tells the story of three animals who have been altered by the government to become killing machines.
 The escaped animals embark on a search for “home”—wherever and whatever that may be.
 It’s a beautiful, trailblazing series.

 Chew follows detective Tony Chu (get it?) of the U.S. Food and Drug Administration.
 Tony is a “cibopath,” or someone who has psychic visions of whatever he eats.
 That means if he eats an apple, he sees the apple’s whole existence—and if he eats an animal, well, it’s not too pleasant.